A decompositional framework for process theories in spacetime: Proofs for relevant minimal representatives in terminal theories

 \textit{\underline{Case 1:} No internal elements:} Any FPO type without any internal elements is a minimal representative and it is is obvious that the listed ones in \cref{eq:2I2O} are the only (non-trivial) ones.

 \textit{\underline{Case 2:} One internal elements:} The FPO types with exactly one internal element in \cref{eq:2I2O} are also minimal representatives as otherwise we would be able to map the internal element to an element of the frame but it is clear that this is not possible in an order-preserving manner.
 These are also the only non-trivial minimal representatives with only one element .
 To see this, let $S$ be a labelling of a minimal representative such that $x$ is its unique internal element.
-By \cref{2parents} and causality, $x < O_1, O_2$.
-Also by \cref{2parents}, either $x$ is minimal or $x > I_1, I_2$.
+By \cref{2parents} and terminality, $x < O_1, O_2$.
+Also by \cref{2parents}, either $x$ is minimal in $S$ or $x > I_1, I_2$.
 In the latter case, this is then necessarily the FPO type which is the least useful minimal representative.
 In the former case, the only one that is potentially missing is the case where exactly one of the inputs is less than both outputs, w.l.o.g., $I_1 < O_1, O_2$.
 But then mapping $x$ into $I_1$ would define a non-surjective FOP map and $S$ would not be a labelling of a minimal representative.

 \textit{\underline{Case 3:} More than one internal elements:} That the last group of FPO types are minimal representatives follows from a proof completely analogous to the one used to show that the FPO types in the third row of \cref{eq:1I3O} are minimal representatives.
-That these are the only minimal representatives if there is only a single internal connection component can also be shown in an analogous manner.
+That these are the only minimal representatives if there is only a single internal connected component can also be shown in an analogous manner.

-Note now that all the minimal representatives with a single internal connection component are related under $\succ$.
-This means that by \cref{onecon} no minimal representative can have more than one internal connection component.
+Note now that all the minimal representatives with a single internal connected component are related under $\succ$.
+This means that by \cref{onecon} no minimal representative can have more than one internal connected component.
 Thus, we have found all minimal representatives.

 \end{proof}